HighCamp offers a comprehensive suite of services tailored for your compliance needs.

 What are the most common mistakes that you’ve seen during SEC examinations?

 An organized and professional team and high level of common sense are all you need to successfully navigate most examination inquires.
-That aside, the most common mistake is often not being prepared for the exam, such as: inability to produce records in a responsive and prompt fashion; not adequately preparing employees for examiner interview questions; and not resolving past annual review findings or exam deficiencies.
+That aside, the most common mistakes often result from being unprepared for an exam, including: the inability to produce records in a responsive and prompt fashion, not adequately preparing employees for examiner interview questions, and not resolving past annual review findings or exam deficiencies.

 The is no one size fits all approach to this question.
 It depends on recent examination experiences (or lack thereof), interested investors, compliance team experience, recent changes to the staff or business, and much more.
 Every other year seems to be a good industry benchmark.